 Cost (and coupons!)

-The cost for 3 credit classes is $200 and $67 for 1 credit classes.
+The cost for a 3 credit class is $200, and $67 for 1 credit classes.
 There are no additional fees – application fees, registration fees, textbooks, online access codes, etc.

 Good for: 10% off cart total

 Cannot be combined with any other coupon.
 Good only on TEL Learning Courses on Demand.
 Not good on Micro-Collegiate Academy or YC Academy.
 Limit one coupon per person.
 Expires March 20, 2022